 Frustrated with foggy goggles interrupting your swim practices and races?
 Here’s a detailed look at the best antifog swim goggles for clear vision and fast swimming.

 Your swim goggles are a critical part of your swim practices and racing.

 But there’s probably nothing more frustrating than when they start fogging up.

 Instead of focusing your energy and concentration on your workout or race, you are counting down the seconds to the next wall so that you can wipe away the fog and regain some vision.

-Almost every pair of swimming goggles with their salt have some sort of anti-fog coating on the inside of the goggle lens.
+Almost every pair of swimming goggles worth their salt has some sort of anti-fog coating on the inside of the goggle lens.

-How long the anti-fog lasts depend on a few things:
+How long the anti-fog lasts depends on a few things:

 While most swimming goggles have some measure of anti-fog protection, there are a couple of goggles that truly stand apart from the rest of the crowd.

 Here’s a look at the top antifog goggles on the market, key features, price, and more.